peppesapienza/WordpressKit/README.md

 func decode<T>(type: T.Type, result: @escaping ResultHandler<T>) -> Self where T: Decodable
 ```

 A `ResultHandler` is an object composed by two properties: a `value: T?`and an `error: Error?`.
-So based on your handler method you will obtain a different result:
+So based on your handler method, you will obtain a different result:

 ```swift
 wp.session(endpoint: .posts).json { result in